Alegzandra/RED-Romanian-Emotions-Dataset/README.md

 # RED-Romanian-Emotions-Datasets

 These datasets contain tweets in Romanian labelled with the emotions: Anger (Furie), Fear (Frică), Joy (Bucurie), Sadness (Tristețe),  Surprise (Surpriză), Trust (Încredere), and also Neutral (Neutru).
-To protect confidentiality of Twitter users, we removed usernames and also proper names from these datasets.
+To protect confidentiality of Twitter users, we removed usernames and also proper nouns from these datasets.

 ## RED-v1
 Contains Romanian tweets annotated for Anger, Fear, Joy, Sadness and Neutral and is single-label.